kkimber/CBUSPico/README.md

 ## Hardware setup

-The CBUSPico library and exampels can be run on any Pico board as long as it is connected to a suitable CAN transceiver, however the default pin mapping has been designed to support the PICO02 board designed by Ian Hart.
+The CBUSPico library and examples can be run on any Pico board as long as it is connected to a suitable CAN transceiver, however the default pin mapping has been designed to support the PICO02 board designed by Ian Hart.

 ![Pico 2 board](doc/pico2.png "Pico 2 board")